 What are three things that an automatic door would need to have in order to be a robot?
 (Answer: Output, computer and input.)

 Let's see if it has those three things.
 What is the output of the automatic door?
 (Answer: A motor makes the door open.)

 What does the computer do?
 (Answer: It takes in an input that tells it a person is approaching the door, and when it receives this input, it opens the door.)

 Now, I want you to think like an engineer.
 Let's look at the sensors we have with the EV3 robot and think about how we could use each one to sense a person approaching the door so the computer knows to open it.

 Touch sensor: How might you use a touch sensor to let the computer know a person is approaching the door?
 (Answer: You could put a touch sensor on the ground to walk on.
 Or make a wall button like the handicap buttons often placed on nearby walls.)]

-Light sensor: How would you use a light sensor?
+Color sensor: How would you use a color sensor?
 (Answer: You could direct a beam of light across the path to the door pointed at the sensor.
-When somebody walks through the beam, the light sensor would sense that the beam was broken and open the door.)
+When somebody walks through the beam, the color sensor would sense that the beam was broken and open the door.)